-1. Human induced climate change poses the one of greatest threats to our world in human history and requires urgent local, national and global action.
+1. Human-induced climate change poses one of the greatest threats to our world in human history and requires urgent local, national and global action.

 2. We are already experiencing dangerous impacts of climate change; urgent, deep, and broad action is required to avoid catastrophic impacts.

 3. The amount of greenhouse gas already in the atmosphere necessitates urgent emission reduction and drawdown of greenhouse gases as well as prompt adaptation to climate change.